-Two restart keywords, NANORE and SWCNTRE, allow to build a $(n_1, n_2)$ nanotube by starting from the structure of another one (a previously $(nold_1, nold_2)$ optimised one, read from file fort.35).
-The "old" nanotube is unrolled and re-rolled according to a "new" $\vec{R}$ vector, with minor modifications to the structure.
+Two restart keywords, NANORE (page 55) and SWCNTRE(page 70), allow to build a (n_1, n_2) nanotube by starting from the structure of another one (a previously $(nold_1, nold_2)$ optimised one, read from file fort.35).
+The "old" nanotube is unrolled and re-rolled according to a "new" \vec{R} vector, with minor modifications to the structure.
 The rolling direction of the two tubes must be the same.

 It is particularly helpful for the geometry optimisation of inorganic nanotubes (thick slabs, large systems, the geometry of the tubes is very different from the one of the slab), as the number of optimisation steps is reduced (see Ref.
-[43] for documentation of computational gain).
+[52] for documentation of computational gain).